RasmusLC1/RasmusLC1/README.md

 ### 🕹 **[3D Wolfenstein Renderer](https://github.com/RasmusLC1/Wolfenstein-Renderer)** — *C#, .NET*
 <img src="data/wolfenstein.png" alt="Wolfenstein" height="250" />
-* **3D Wolfenstein Renderer** — *C#, .NET* — A retro raycaster built in 2023 as the technical predecessor to Kobold Clash.
-Implemented A* pathfinding, raycasting-based fog of war, and a shooting system.
-The architectural limitations of this project directly influenced the choice of component-based design of Kobold Clash.
+* **3D Wolfenstein Renderer** — *C#, .NET* — A retro raycaster built in 2023 as the technical predecessor to *Kobold Clash*.

+* **Features:** Implemented $A^*$ pathfinding, raycasting-based fog of war, and a real-time ray-traced shooting system.
+* **Architectural Takeaway:** The structural and scaling limitations encountered during this project directly influenced the decision to switch to a strict component-based architecture for *Kobold Clash*.

 ---